Capital One® Platinum Prestige Credit Card

 While there’s no balance transfer fee, they do come with a high interest rate, so you don’t want to move debt over and pay it off over time because you will pay a premium in interest.
 This is not a good card for carrying a balance as the APR is a whopping 24.99 percent.
 That means if you owe $500 then you’ll end up paying $124.94 in interest alone.

-There are more attractive options for people who want to repair their credit, such as the Discover it Secured Card.
+There are more attractive options for people who want to repair their credit, such as the Discover it® Secured.
 This card will help you pump up your credit score while also offering rewards.
-Cardholders will get 2 percent cash back on restaurants and gas purchases; and 1 percent on everything else.
+Cardholders will get 2 percent cash back on restaurants and gas purchases, up to a combined quarterly maximum of $1,000; and 1 percent on everything else.
 Like the Platinum Prestige, you will pay big bucks on any balance you carry over past the due date.
 It’s just slightly lower than the Capital One Platinum Prestige at 23.24 percent.

 This card also comes with a host of complimentary Platinum MasterCard benefits, including 24-hour roadside assistance, price protection and car rental insurance.